Designations Congruent with Things: Chapter 9

 And drunk on hubris, apparently.

-“You just completed my sentence,” Hermann replies, eyeing him skeptically.
+“You just completed my sentence,” Hermann eyes him skeptically.

 “No I didn’t.
-I started my own sentence,” Newt says.
+I started my own sentence.”
+Newt slows himself down.
 “A new and different one.
 You want to write a paper?”

 “That was, unmistakably, sentence completion, Newton.”
-Hermann raises his eyebrows and continues to sip his sherry, “as it had no subject, and instead, borrowed an understood subject from my sentence.
-And, while I would not, theoretically, object to writing a paper with you, I don’t think this is something that we should document in a formal way, given that it will only draw attention to the fact that we drifted with the anteverse.”
+Hermann arches his eyebrows and sips his sherry.
+“It had no subject, and instead, borrowed an understood subject from my sentence.
+And, while I would not, theoretically, object to writing a paper with you, I don’t think this is something that we should document in a formal way, given it will only draw attention to the fact we drifted with the anteverse.”

 “That’s demonstrably untrue,” Hermann says.
-“You have, in fact, suggested it twice in the past several hours, to no avail.”
+“You have, in fact, suggested it twice in the past several hours.”

 “Whatever man,” Newt says.
-“I’ve also failed to find a fire, failed to find a neurologist, failed to find a five-Tesla magnet, failed to get drunk, failed to convince you that we should go to Boston, failed to grasp the implications of my own drift-hack, failed to get drunk, failed to incinerate my outfit, failed to irritate you to the point of irrationality, failed to build an MRI, failed to find my own alcohol, failed to start screaming uncontrollably while trapped in the most crap scanner known to man but that was a win, failed to get drunk, failed to plan ahead so that when I couldn’t move any more I’d be in the middle of the most awesome party of the century rather than watching a mathematician drink sherry, but I did steal your cane.
+“I’ve also failed to find a fire, failed to find a neurologist, failed to find a 5-Tesla magnet, failed to get drunk, failed to convince you that we should go to Boston, failed to grasp the implications of my own drift hack, failed to get drunk, failed to incinerate my outfit, failed to irritate you to the point of irrationality, failed to build an MRI, failed to find my own alcohol, failed to start screaming uncontrollably while trapped in the most crap scanner known to man but hey that was a win, failed to get drunk, failed to plan ahead so when I couldn’t move any more I’d be in the middle of the most awesome party of the century rather than watching a mathematician drink sherry, but I did steal your cane.
 So.
 There’s that.
-What is even happening here, I don’t have to build an MRI.
+What’s even happening here, I don’t have to build an MRI.”

-“No,” Hermann says, his eyebrows coming together, probably because he didn’t miss the reference to ‘screaming uncontrollably’ that Newt unfortunately made.
-‘Committed’, perhaps, is a better term than ‘made’.
+“No,” Hermann says, his eyebrows coming together, probably because he didn’t miss the reference to “screaming uncontrollably” that Newt unfortunately made.

-“I do know what’s happening,” Newt clarifies, “just to be clear, that was a rhetorical device I was employing.
-I also think there is a possibility you might be correct about the Extreme Post-Drift Induced Cognitive Rapport.”
+“I do know what’s happening,” Newt clarifies.
+“Just to be clear, that was a rhetorical device I was employing.
+I also think there’s a possibility you might be correct about the Extreme Post-Drift Induced Cognitive Rapport.”

 “A possibility,” Hermann echoes, in presupposed victory.